InMail response rates are up 25%. Exchanges between recruiters and LinkedIn members have increased by 40% over the last 2 years

 Talk like a real person

 Lots of folks can tell if they’ve received a copy-and-pasted template.
 And like I said: totally fine if you do as long as you personalize it.
-Just when you do, act like yourself.
+When you do, act like yourself.

 Write how you talk, ditch jargon, and don’t be formal.
 Approach the cold InMail like you’re meeting the person outside of a screen.
 I know, I know: sounds like a scary strategy, but I’m here to tell you that you should be more afraid of the latter.